 Sweden is a small country with a big punch.
-It has revolutionised our lives in terms of music (Spotify), design (IKEA), crime fiction (Nordic noir) and food (foraging).
+It’s revolutionised our lives in terms of music (Spotify), design (IKEA), crime fiction (Nordic noir) and food (foraging).
 The latest Swedish revolution comes from Fotografiska, the Stockholm Museum of Photography – a ‘museum for the future’.

-Fotografiska is on track to open two new spaces in early 2019 – one in London and another in New York.
-Fotografiska looks to inspire a ‘more conscious world‘, to create an ‘international melting pot‘ through ‘world-class photography and an avant-garde restaurant with a buzzing bar scene, a learning academy and modern conversation hub‘.
+This private museum looks to inspire a more ‘conscious’ world, to create an ‘international melting pot‘ through ‘world-class photography … an avant-garde restaurant with a buzzing bar scene, a learning academy and modern conversation hub‘.

-I look for museum spaces to engage my senses with the present and to inspire me for the future.
-Fotografiska’s museum did just that when I visited Stockholm this March.
+I look for museums to engage my senses with the present and to inspire me for the future.
+When I visited Stockholm in March, Fotografiska’s museum did just that.

 Both brothers, Jan and Per, have their roots in photography.
 They started off developing their own pictures in their father’s darkroom.
 Their father was a printer for daily newspaper Dagens Nyhter.
 I used to work in print.
 I love print.
 Per went on to become a professional photographer.

 I was in Stockholm for a brief visit.
 I wanted a break from London and to experience Restaurant Frantzén, hot on the heels of its being awarded a third Michelin star.
 I was also inquisitive to see what Fotografiska would be offering London and New York.